Nama-Salameh/QA.Assignment1-SonarQube-/README.md

  <p>7. error(228,60) declare constant inested of String duplicated: Duplicated string literals make the process of refactoring error-prone, since you must be sure to update all occurrences.so It is lead to reduces system flexibility.</P>
  <p>8. error(148,13) "actionPerformed" and "loadFile" are complexity functions (Cognitive Complexity of methods should not be too high) : Cognitive Complexity is a measure of how hard the control flow of a method is to understand.
 So these functions are difficult to maintains.</p>
 <p>9. error(40,20) "TP" variable must be in a clear name, the ambiguous name effect on maintainability of the code. </p>

-<p> error "user.home" is duplicated string : Duplicated string literals make the process of refactoring error-prone, since you must be sure to update all occurrences.
+<p>10. error "user.home" is duplicated string : Duplicated string literals make the process of refactoring error-prone, since you must be sure to update all occurrences.
 Duplicates effect on the code refactor (maintainability) </p>

 ## 3.Product transition :
 <p> adaptation of software to other environments and its interaction with other software systems
 Portability;  Reusability;  Interoperability .</p>